FR: July 23-30, 2022

 Sources: wunderground.com and accuweather.com

-The 10-Day Forecast over 2 inches means water levels may rise, and under 2 inches means that water levels may drop.
-Since the actual averages of Today’s and Last Week’s 10-Day Forecast in all towns monitored in the South East Zone are at or below one inch, water levels will continue to drop over the next days.
+Important Note: A 10-Day Forecast for more than 2 inches of rain means water levels may rise; under 2 inches means that water levels may drop.
+Since the averages of Today’s and Last Week’s 10-Day Forecast in all towns monitored in the South East Zone are below 0.75 inches, we expect water levels will continue to drop over the next days.

 3-Month Rain Anomaly Forecast In Our Four Fishing Dry Zones